balderdashy/sails-docs/concepts/Assets/DefaultTasks.md

 ##### watch

 > Runs predefined tasks whenever watched file patterns are added, changed or deleted.
-Watch for changes on files in the `assets/` folder, and re-runs the appropriate tasks (e.g. less and jst compilation).
+Watches for changes on files in the `assets/` folder, and re-runs the appropriate tasks (e.g. less and jst compilation).
 This allows you to see changes to your assets reflected in your app without having to restart the Sails server.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-watch)